mtib/dnd-5e-colorized-sheets/README.md

 # DND 5th Edition Character Sheets Colorized

-Because printer cartriges are a scam and you may have some color left when black is empty.
+Because printer cartridges are a scam and you may have some color left when black is empty.